 The last two days have been so hot in the UK that we’ve had the paddling pool out, so it seemed like the perfect time to try some water based investigations.

 For each mini investigation, I asked the children a question, and then we discussed what we thought would happen and why.

 Will the sun make the water warmer?

-My 5 year old thought the sun would heat the water up if we left the water in the paddling pool during the hottest part of the day.
+My five-year-old thought the sun would heat the water if we left the water in the paddling pool during the hottest part of the day.
 We didn’t use a thermometer as I didn’t have one to hand, but that would have been a good idea in retrospect.

 Can you make a boat move?